 ‘Friends’ is an initiative to bring people together, built with a team of volunteers with a heart for supporting those in the community.

-Our volunteers will meet with our Friends for conversations over breakfast and in time, will build long-term relationships with our Friends in order to support their journey back to independence.
+Our volunteers will meet with our Friends for conversations over breakfast and in time, will build long-term relationships with our Friends in order to support their journey towards social inclusion.

 At Matthew 25:40, we want love, care and compassion to be the driver of what brings us together, building meaningful connections between people and our ‘Friends’.